 Brown People Foundation acknowledges this in deed as well and we encourage all to bring photos, plants and keepsakes for our community Altars found at most of our community events (you will take them back with you at the end of the event).

-The Brown People Foundation is an Illinois non-profit corporation, recognized as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
+Brown People Foundation is an Illinois non-profit corporation, recognized as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
 Donations to The Brown People Foundation are tax-deductible to the fullest extent allowed by law.

 EIN: 82-1418063